Villa La Diouana

 Highs

-• Superb for kids of all ages
+• Superb for families with kids of all ages

 • Oualidia has some of the best fish restaurants in Morocco.
 And its oysters, which come straight from the lagoon, are legendary